heeseorain/mini_module_abm/exercise1.md

 ### Setup work environment for NetLogo
 1. Open `NetLogo 6.2.1` (NOT `NetLogo 3D 6.2.1`)..
 The interface will be explained along with exercises.
 Note: You can refer to [NetLogo User Manual (6.2.1)](https://ccl.northwestern.edu/netlogo/6.2.1/docs/){:target="_blank"} for more information.
 3. In `File` > `Models Library`, you can find a collection of sample models to explore.
-Note: You can find more on the [NetLogo User Community Models web page](http://ccl.northwestern.edu/netlogo/models/community/index.cgi) in your own time.
+Note: You can find more on the [NetLogo User Community Models web page](http://ccl.northwestern.edu/netlogo/models/community/index.cgi){:target="_blank"} in your own time.

-### Exercise 1: Game of Life (20min)
+### Exercise 1: Game of Life and understanding NetLogo codes (10min)
+- Go through at your own pace.

 1. `File` > `Models Library` > `Computer Science` > `Cellular Automata` > `Life`.
 - Game of Life is a simple cellular automata (CA) model where the state of the cells (patches) change according to behavioral rules.
 - As the simulation runs, you can find recurring shapes like gliders and blinkers.
-- Note: You can quickly scroll through [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) to get a quick idea.
-Another good read in your own time is [The Lasting Lessons of John Conway's Game of Life](https://www.nytimes.com/2020/12/28/science/math-conway-game-of-life.html).
+- Note: You can quickly scroll through [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life){:target="_blank"} to get a quick idea.
+Another good read in your own time is [The Lasting Lessons of John Conway's Game of Life](https://www.nytimes.com/2020/12/28/science/math-conway-game-of-life.html){:target="_blank"}.

 2. Click `setup-random` > `go-forever` to start the simulation, and click `go-forever` again to stop the simulation.

-### Understanding NetLogo codes

-1. Let's check the `Code` tab.
+3. Let's check the `Code` tab.
 - Note: If you don't see line numbers, for Windows users, on the `Menu bar`, click `Tools` > `Preferences` and check `Show Line Numbers`.
 - For Mac users, on the `Menu bar`, click `NetLogo` > `Preferences` and check `Show Line Numbers`.

-2. In line 2-3, `living?` and `live-neighbors` are variables.
+5. In line 2-3, `living?` and `live-neighbors` are variables.
-- In line 8, `ask patches [ cell-death ]` means to [ask](http://ccl.northwestern.edu/netlogo/docs/dict/ask.html) patches to run the `[ cell-death ]` command.
+- In line 8, `ask patches [ cell-death ]` means to [ask](http://ccl.northwestern.edu/netlogo/docs/dict/ask.html){:target="_blank"} patches to run the `[ cell-death ]` command.
 - In line 26, `[ cell-death ]` command sets `living?` as false, and sets patch color as foreground color. `[ cell-birth ]` command does the opposite.

-3. Line 14 means "ask patches to run the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html) command. ifelse commands are very important in language-based rules.
+6. Line 14 means "ask patches to run the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html){:target="_blank"} command. ifelse commands are very important in language-based rules.
 - Line 15-17 means "if `random-float 100 < initial-density` reports true (in other words, "if a `random floating point number >= 0 but less than 100` is less than the `initial density (default=35)`"), run the `[ cell-birth ]` command, and otherwise, run the `[ cell-death ]` command.
 - This part makes each cell to check the state of itself.
-- Note: You can refer to [NetLogo Dictionary](http://ccl.northwestern.edu/netlogo/docs/index2.html) when trying to understand the codes.
+- Note: You can refer to [NetLogo Dictionary](http://ccl.northwestern.edu/netlogo/docs/index2.html){:target="_blank"} when trying to understand the codes.

 ![](statics/Sup2_gameoflife2.PNG)

-4. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
+7. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
 - This part makes each cell to check the state of its eight surrounding neighbors.
-Note: Refer to [neighbors](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).
+Note: Refer to [neighbors](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html){:target="_blank"}.

-5. Line 38 asks patches to run another ifelse command.
+8. Line 38 asks patches to run another ifelse command.

-### Questions (10min):
+### Exercise 1: Questions (10min):
 - Please write all your answers in a notepad (paper or laptop).
 We will go through the answers together.
-- If you don't manage to go through all of these, you can resume in the final session (5pm).
-- If you finish all of these quickly, feel free to open and start [[Exercise 4]](./exercise4.md){:target="_blank"}.
+- Go through at your own pace.
+If you don't manage to go through all Qs, you can resume in the final session (5pm).
+If you finish quickly, feel free to start [[Exercise 4]](./exercise4.md){:target="_blank"}.

 Q1.
 Click the `Info` tab below the `Menu bar`.
 Under `HOW IT WORKS`, you can find the rules of the game.
 Rules can be summarised as the four points below.
 1. If there is exactly 3 alive neighbors, the cell becomes alive. (birth)